TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Constants.rst

 The constant editor
 ===================

-Most constants can be edited in the :guilabel:`Template` module using the :guilabel:`constant editor`.
+Most constants can be edited in the :guilabel:`Sites > TypoScript` module using the :guilabel:`Constant Editor`.
 If you keep your constants in a sitepackage extension you can also make them :ref:`available for the constant editor <typoscript-syntax-constant-editor>`.

-..  include:: /Images/AutomaticScreenshots/TemplatesModul/TemplatesConstantEditor.rst.txt
+..  figure:: /Images/ManualScreenshots/TypoScriptModule/ConstantEditor.png
+    :alt: Screenshot of the constant editor in the TYPO3 backend

+    The constant editor in :guilabel:`Sites > TypoScript > Constant Editor`